 The principal office of The Prince of Wales and The Duchess of Cornwall, where most of their staff work, is in Clarence House and other parts of St. James’s Palace in central London.
-The cost of maintaining the fabric of the buildings, as well as a proportion of the costs of utilities and fixed- line telephones, is met from Sovereign Grant funding.
-There are also offices for official staff at Their Royal Highnesses’ residences of Highgrove and Birkhall to assist The Prince with his continuing work.
-Some costs incurred at Highgrove and Birkhall are, therefore, charged to the ‘Official duties and charitable work' expenditure category.
+The cost of maintaining the fabric of the buildings, as well as a proportion of the costs of utilities and fixed-line telephones, is met from Sovereign Grant funding.
+There are also offices for official staff at Their Royal Highnesses’ residences of Highgrove and Birkhall to assist The Prince of Wales with his continuing work.
+Some costs incurred at Highgrove and Birkhall are, therefore, charged to the ‘official duties and charitable work’ expenditure category.

 Staff and Office Organisation

 The Principal Private Secretary is the senior member of The Prince of Wales’s and The Duchess of Cornwall’s Household and is responsible for all aspects of running the Household and for overseeing His Royal Highness’s charitable and other interests.